 2. Kennel License Fee: No kennel license shall be issued by the Town unless the fee required herein is paid.
 The fee shall be in such amount as established by resolution of the Town Council.

-3. Application: Application for a kennel shall be made to the Town Clerk.
+3. Application: Application for a kennel license shall be made to the Town Clerk.

-4. If dog breeding, training, boarding or other animal related business is occurring, a Home Occupation Permit must be obtained.
+4. If dog breeding, training, or other animal related business is occurring, a Home Occupation Permit must be obtained.

-5. Expiration: The kennel license shall expire on December 31 of each year, regardless of the date when issued.
+5. Expiration: The kennel license shall expire on December 31 of each year, regardless of the date issued.

 6. Conditions of Private Kennel License: